Skip to content

 The short answer is “not a whole lot.”

-Without the right license, you could face legal consequences such as penalties and fines.
+Without the right license, you are violating Florida law and could face legal consequences such as penalties and fines.

-The main difference between a Certified License and a Registered License is that having a certified license means that you can take on a wider variety of projects all across the state.
-A registered license is more focused on meeting the specific requirements of a regional area or municipality.
-This means that a person with a registered license can only do general contracting work within the specific area they’re licensed in.
+A certified license means you can take on a wider variety of projects across the state, while a registered license is more focused on meeting the requirements of a regional area or municipality.

 The table below lists each type of general contractor license available in Florida, so you can choose which is right for you.